 Nearly 5 million Americans, or more than 2 percent of the population, follow some form of a vegetarian diet.
 Although you might miss eating meat when you start a vegetarian diet, the benefits of vegetarianism can outweigh the disadvantages.
-Being aware of the pros and cons of a vegetarian diet can help you make the healthiest decisions if you try to follow one.
+Being aware of the pros and cons of being a vegetarian can help you make the healthiest decisions if you try to follow one.

 Pro: Better Weight Control

-People who follow vegetarian-style eating patterns are less likely to become obese than individuals who do not follow such patterns.
+People who follow vegetarian-style eating patterns are less likely to develop obesity than individuals who do not follow such patterns.
 This may be partly the result of higher consumption of lower-calorie, more filling foods, such as vegetables, fruit and beans.

 Con: Possible Nutrient Deficiencies